-Our students use computer software and test equipment to verify and develop principles of engineering in diverse areas such as statics, thermodynamics, material science, data acquisition, structural analysis and machine design.
-Upon graduation, they are well prepared for traditional industries of mechanical design and engineering, as well as emerging opportunities such as manufacturing and the development of biomedical and electromechanical devices.
+Mechanical engineering students use computer software and test equipment to verify and develop principles of engineering in diverse areas such as statics, thermodynamics, material science, data acquisition, structural analysis, and machine design.
+Upon graduation, they are well prepared for work in the traditional industries of mechanical design and engineering, as well as emerging opportunities such as manufacturing and the development of biomedical and electromechanical devices.

 High Value Degree

-From a state-of-the-art Addictive Manufacting lab to a Materials Science lab.
+From a state-of-the-art Additive Manufacturing lab to a Materials Science lab.

 Median Average Salary for Mechanical Engineers (source: U.S. Bureau of Labor)